joelparkerhenderson/startup-superset/todo/_wip.md

 Don’t waste time picking office buildings, accountants, bookkeepers, janitors, furniture, hosted tools, payroll companies, etc. Make sure it’s good enough and move on.

 Take the time to find a good, inexpensive lawyer.
 It will make a difference.

 \newpage

-# Start with a compelling narrative - advice by Atrium.co

-Getting the right narrative is the most important part of the pitch process So make sure you spend a lot of time perfecting.
-Investors invest in (and employees join, and journalists write about) compelling stories.

-## Use this narrative arc

-Step 1.
-The world is a certain way

-  * Outline your background and the current state of the market

-  * How you were introduced to the problem, and why you are an expert

-  * The order of magnitude of the problem today (it should be big!)

-Step 2.
-Something changes

-  * Your solution to the problem

-  * Why now is the ideal time for it

-Step 3.
-The world is now different

-  * How your solution is changing the world

-  * Product traction (especially metrics / milestone focused traction)

-  * The future opportunity (or why your traction will continue and make you big!)

-## How do you know your narrative is good?

-  * If you have a powerful narrative you should be able to have a conversation with someone who is a novice at your industry and guide them through it, and at the end they should think your company is amazing and probably going to be very successful.

-  * To refine my narrative I often do exactly this (it doesn’t have to be with potential investors) and use it to iterate the story I am telling (adding or removing specific facts, changing ordering, etc).

-## Narrative tactics

-  * Your narrative must be concise and accessible.

-  * Leave out anything that doesn’t powerfully support one of your points.

-  * Many (or most) of the investors you talk to will be less knowledgeable about your industry than you are, so you will have to explain things simply.
-Do this with real world examples of the what happens without your product, and what happens with your product.

-  * Pitch the biggest vision that you actually believe in.
-VCs are trying to find multibillion dollar companies.

-\newpage